tl;dr

 The parent flake is git-backed (git+file:///.../kubenix-cluster).
 Nix enforces a rule for git flakes: every path the flake reads must be visible to git in the index.
 Untracked files are invisible at evaluation, even if they exist on disk.

 I wanted to reference a private self-hosted remote copy of kubenix-secrets, i.e. git+ssh, but ran into problems with SSH keys and my AI agent’s sandbox: Using my bubblebox fork of numtide’s claudebox, my AI agent gets indirect access to project-local secrets via pre-authenticated commands like kubectl, talosctl and hcloud.
 But it doesn’t get free access to my SSH keys used outside of this project.
-(And yes, this does fall short of a certain standard: That the AI agent never touches a secret.
-I have an idea for that using doubly nested Linux user namespaces + a proxy service.
-But I need a basis first, and that’s this.)

 The natural-looking declaration for the sub-repo is: